 Legal Marketing Segmented Report

 Do you want to know how you and your marketing and business development team’s compensation and benefits compare to other firms?
 New this year, we collaborated with ALA on its Compensation and Benefits Survey to include 14 marketing and business development roles to better reflect the legal marketing positions of today.
-Purchase the newly released Legal Marketing Segmented Report for detailed findings and insights specific to marketing and business development.
+Purchase the Legal Marketing Segmented Report for detailed findings and insights specific to marketing and business development.

 Where Are We Now?
 Revealing the Latest Trends in Legal Marketing and Business Development